CodeValue/training-genai-workshop-v2/README.md

 By completing this workshop, you'll gain the skills needed to tackle advanced development challenges in the field of Generative AI.

 ### Pre-Requisites
-- Programming knowledge in Python or TypeScript / typescript.
+- Programming knowledge in Python or TypeScript.
 - GitHub Account
 - OpenAI API key